 I teach literature, language proficiency, academic writing and cultural studies, and supervise BA and MA theses.
 I also supervise doctoral students.

 My research is in the fields of gender studies and cultural studies.
 In recent years I have mainly been working with motherhood studies, particularly the representation of mothers in literature, film and television.
-This has resulted in articles, for example, on cultural suspicion towards breastmilk in advice literature for new mothers and on adulterous mothers in crime fiction.
+This has resulted in articles, for example, on the cultural suspicion towards breastmilk in advice literature for new mothers and on adulterous mothers in crime fiction.

 The trope of the dead or absent mother has also fascinated me.
 I have published several articles on absent mothers in television melodrama and animated films.
 In June 2015, I organised an international conference on the subject, in which scholars from eleven countries and three continents participated.
 The project has resulted in an anthology, The Absent Mother in the Cultural Imagination: Missing, Presumed Dead, which was published by Palgrave in August 2017.